 Fix the Wicks in the Wine Bottle Candles

 While your soy wax is cooling (step 5), fix the bottoms of your wicks (which come with metal tabs) to the bottoms of your wine bottle containers.
 You can use a hot glue gun or Blu-Tack, the gummy adhesive that I use.

 If you’re using traditional wicks, you’ll also need to secure the top so that it doesn’t fall over when you pour the wax in.
 The cheapest and easiest solution is to use a pair of wooden chopsticks from your local Chinese takeaway.
 The way my mind works, I’d probably see this craft project as a good excuse to order in some takeaway too! ha!

-7. Pour the wax into the glass containers using a Pyrex jug or some sort of a plastic jug with a spout, leaving only about a centimeter (1/4 to 1/2″) space at the top.
-Leave the wax to harden overnight and in the meantime clean up your pot, jug, and any utensils that are covered in wax.
+Pour the wax into the glass containers using a Pyrex jug or some sort of plastic jug with a spout, leaving only about a centimeter (1/4 to 1/2″) space at the top.
+Leave the wax to harden overnight.
+In the meantime, clean your pot, jug, and any utensils covered in wax.
 Soy wax is easy to clean up with boiling water but try to not pour the water down your drains as it can harden and block them.

 An issue you might encounter with this step is called ‘Drag’ and refers to uneven adherence of the wax to the inside of the glass.
 It’s purely cosmetic and I’ve found it helps if you heat the glass jars to the same temperature as the wax before you pour it in.
 I’ve also noticed that allowing candles to harden up in a room that’s cold will also affect your chances of drag.